 Just like human eyes and ears, electronic sensors detect, measure, and report data on physical characteristics that enable electronic systems to perform certain functions.
 The application of all types of sensors is growing rapidly because they are the key link between the physical world and electronic devices that use data generated by sensors for monitoring and feedback.

 Our world is full of sensors, and there are more new sensors in development and manufacturing.
 The smartphone has up to 14 sensors, which can realize advanced functions such as high-definition video, fingerprint recognition, biometric identification and face recognition.
-The automotive market is one of the largest sales and fastest-growing applications of electronic sensors.
+The automotive market is one of the largest sales and fastest-growing applications of automotive sensor connectors

 At present, all functions of automotive sensors, from quantifying the efficiency of the combustion cycle to the temperature required by the passenger compartment, are used.
 Dozens of sensors process signals and function transmission, and if a collision sensor is found, it will immediately trigger the airbag.